deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 Queries for poll messages by the registrar are handled in `PollRequestFlow`, and poll messages are ACKed (and thus deleted) in `PollAckFlow`.

+## Billing events

+Billing events capture all events in a domain's lifecycle for which a registrar will be charged.
+A `BillingEvent` will be created for the following reasons (the full list of which is represented by `BillingEvent.Reason`):

+*   Domain creates
+*   Domain renewals
+*   Domain restores
+*   Server status changes
+*   Domain transfers

+A `BillingEvent` can also contain one or more `BillingEvent.Flag` flags that provide additional metadata about the billing event (e.g. the application phase during which the domain was applied for).

+All `BillingEvent` entities contain a parent `Key<HistoryEntry>` to identify the mutation that spawned the `BillingEvent`.

+There are 4 types of billing events, all of which extend the abstract `BillingEvent` base class:

+*   **`OneTime`**, a one-time billing event.
+*   **`Recurring`**, a recurring billing event (used for events such as domain renewals).
+*   **`Cancellation`**, which represents the cancellation of either a `OneTime` or `Recurring` billing event.
+This is implemented as a distinct event to preserve the immutability of billing events.
+*   **`Modification`**, a change to an existing `OneTime` billing event (for instance, to represent a discount or refund).